 Verify existing company data

+If portal code is 10086 (dummy testing company), proceed with next, do not import.

 For each company, check whether portal code is present in tbl_companies_map, and note ID_internal field if record is found.

 If portal code does not exist in FDB: See if harvested data contains a BDR username (“fgas12345”).